 |za zi zu ze zo||za ji zu ze zo|

 |sya syu syo||sha shu sho|

-The overall goal and purpose of the Hepburn system are to teach non-Japanese people how to read and pronounce Japanese.
-As mentioned earlier, the Portuguese Jesuits were the first Europeans to attempt to Romanize the Japanese language.
+The overall goal and purpose of the Hepburn system is to teach non-Japanese how to read and pronounce Japanese.
+As mentioned above, the Portuguese Jesuits were the first Europeans to attempt to romanize the Japanese language.

-Hepburn is the most popular system because it is popular OUTSIDE of Japan.
-It is the system used in Japanese textbooks for students learning Japanese and the system that was used historically by the Portuguese to transcribe the Japanese language.
-It is also the system used to Romanize titles of anime, manga, and Japanese games.
-Hepburn is the most popular system, but not everyone in Japan is familiar with or understands the Hepburn system, it’s a good idea to brush up on the other two.
+It is also the system used to romanize the titles of anime, manga, and Japanese games.
+Hepburn is the most popular system, but not everyone in Japan knows or understands Hepburn, so it’s a good idea to brush up on the other two.

-When Japanese people need to create usernames, input URLs for websites, or write their names in the Latin alphabet, they mostly utilize it online and on their phones.
-The name of this system literally translates to “Japanese type.”
+When Japanese people need to create user names, enter URLs for Web sites, or write their names in the Latin alphabet, they usually use it online and on their mobile phones.
+The name of this system literally translates to “Japanese writing”.

 What is the good aspect of Romaji?

-And if you haven’t gotten used to using a Japanese keyboard yet, typing out your search terms in “Romaji” is the most efficient way to find what you’re looking for!
-In fact, there are two styles of keyboard input you can choose from “Kana” input (かな入力) or “Romaji” input (ローマ字入力).
+And if you haven’t gotten used to using a Japanese keyboard yet, typing your search terms in “romaji” is the most efficient way to find what you’re looking for!
+In fact, there are two types of keyboard input you can choose from: “Kana” input (かな入力) or “Romaji” input (ローマ字入力).